7 Nurse Retention Strategies

 December 03, 2015

-The nurse retention strategies that worked 10 or even 5 years ago cannot dampen the kind of turnover that healthcare is facing.
+The nurse retention strategies that worked in the past cannot dampen the kind of turnover that healthcare is facing.
 Healthcare organizations that want to retain employees need to implement stronger, evidence-based strategies.

 It’s estimated that over 260,000 nurses leave the profession annually and are not being replaced as quickly as they leave.
 In turn, new academic nurses do not have the same experience level as more mature nurses.
 For skilled nursing, the median turnover rate is 43.9.
 Each percentage change costs about $379,000 on average, which means an average loss for a hospital of about $5 to $8 million annually, not to mention the erosion in quality of care.